codefresh-io/docs.codefresh.io/_docs/kb/articles/external-secrets-operators-aws-secrets-manager.md

       - RespectIgnoreDifferences=false
 ```

+{% endraw %}

 You should now see this application when viewing the [application dashboard](https://g.codefresh.io/2.0/applications-dashboard/list)

 ### Usage

 #### AWS Set Up

-Now that we have the External Secrets Operator Installed, Now we can set up the Secret Store.
-First we need to create an IAM Role for Service Accounts (IRSA) that is going to be used to access the secrets.
-First you need to create a role based on the [EKS Documentation](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html).
-Below is the minium permissions needed to access the secrets that starts with `testing/`.
-You can edit the Resource section that suites your needs.
+Now that we have the External Secrets Operator Installed, we can set up the Secret Store.
+First, we need to create an IAM Role for Service Accounts (IRSA) that is going to be used to access the secrets.
+You will need to create a role based on the [EKS Documentation](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html).
+Below are the minimum permissions needed to access the secrets that start with `testing/`.
+You can edit the Resource section that suits your needs

+{% raw %}

 ```json
 {